 I would be lying if I said it was an easy choice to make.
 The road to acceptance was long and difficult with many bumps along the way.
 Homeschooling our daughter was not something that had ever crossed our radar as parents.
 Not only had my husband and I both gone through the public school system to achieve our educations, my husband also spent years obtaining a postgraduate degree so that he could teach within the public schools.
 It was very far outside the boundaries of our comfort zone, and something that we just had never chosen to put much thought into.
 We had no problem with the concept of homeschooling itself or others who had chosen it as their children's educational path, it was just not something we expected, and because it was not something our daughter initially understood or wanted for herself it made it all the harder to embrace.
 The inability to help her succeed in public school, and what at first felt like a forced decision to homeschool honestly just felt like one more thing that her disease had taken from her, when in reality we were looking at it from all the wrong angles.

 I will admit there are days when I still grieve over what feels, at times, like the loss of a dream.
 The ebbs and flows of emotion are like waves upon the shore; sometimes silent and gentle, other times roaring loudly and knocking me clear off of my feet.
 It often comes on strongest when she is too sick to homeschool.
 She will sleep the day away curled up in a ball; her curriculum opened and ready, untouched on my desktop, with lingering hope that we will be able to complete another necessary day of learning.
-There are days where I find myself reading chapter books out loud from the foot of her bed, stroking her delicate skin, hoping that maybe, just maybe she can hear my words and process even the smallest bit from her much needed sleep.
-Sometimes I question if I am really doing that for her, or for my own reassurance that we are doing all we can.

 Today as I sat there again at the foot of her bed, reading chapters to her softly drawn eyelids I paused a moment just to take her in.
 Before I could even begin to start questioning myself, or our choices I gave her hand a gentle squeeze.
 I know we are doing the best we can, and I know we are doing right by her.
 The little girl who struggled to recognize the letters in her own name, can now read, she can write, and though she had the unfortunate circumstance of inheriting her grandmother's math phobia, I know we will get through that together too.
 When you look at where we came from and where we are now I know we are already responsible for her success, together.